Coping with emotions after a c-section (caesarean)

 Post-traumatic stress after a c-section

 Post-traumatic stress disorder (PTSD) is a type of anxiety that affects some people after a traumatic event.
+Having a c-section doesn’t make you more likely to have PTSD.
 Some women develop PTSD after a traumatic vaginal or c-section birth.
-Read more about PTSD.

 “I had a difficult first birth and developed postnatal depression afterwards.
 Before I had my second baby by c-section, I was referred to a specialist midwife who went through my first birth with me and diagnosed PTSD.
 I was reviewed by the mental health team and supported completely.
 It was a very difficult time for me but having the support from the right people helped me greatly.”